Gare Saint-Lazare

 Welcome to Gare Saint-Lazare, one of Paris’s most iconic train stations!
 Located in the heart of the 8th arrondissement, this historic station is far more than just a departure point: it’s a gateway to Normandy, the western suburbs, and unforgettable getaways.
 Whether you're a hurried traveler or a history enthusiast, Saint-Lazare will captivate you.

-Must-visit address: 13 Rue d’Amsterdam, 75008 Paris.
+Unmissable address: 13 Rue d’Amsterdam, 75008 Paris.
 Easily accessible, it’s just a stone’s throw from the grand boulevards and lively neighborhoods.
 Ready to explore?
 Follow the guide!

 A station at the heart of Parisian history

-Over the centuries, it has been expanded and modernized, notably under the direction of architect Juste Lisch in the 19th century.
+Over the centuries, it has been expanded and modernized, notably under the guidance of architect Juste Lisch in the 19th century.
 Its architectural style, blending iron and glass, pays homage to the industrial era.
 A place where past and present meet!

 Destinations served: where to go from Saint-Lazare?